movestore/movestore.github.io/double.md

 # Input of real numbers
-To allow the user to input real numbers (with comma) you can use the type `DOUBLE`
+To allow the user to input real numbers (with comma) you can use the type `DOUBLE`.

 ## Example